 We give our visitors a taste of what life was really like during the Castle’s heyday through providing the sights, sounds, smells and experiences of life in the past!
 Visitors often comment on the incredible atmosphere of the Castle with many of the rooms giving the feeling that their inhabitants had just walked out.

-Witness magnificent flying displays from our Hawks and Owls in the Castle Courtyard and experience the incredible sight of our falcon stooping to the lure against the spectacular backdrop of the Castle.
+Witness magnificent flying displays from our Hawks and Owls and experience the incredible sight of our falcon stooping to the lure against the spectacular backdrop of the Castle.
 Experience the excitement of Wild Boar feeding time and learn more about archery in sport, hunting and warfare during our Medieval Archery talks.
 Visit our Wensleydale sheep and the bees in their hives.
-(Bees are seasonal so are only likely to be active between April and September.)
+(Bees are seasonal so are only likely to be active between May and September.)

 Spend an hour walking in the beautiful surrounding countryside with our wonderful Harris Hawk flying to and from your fist.
-Hawk Walks available at 12.00 midday daily and booking is strongly advised to avoid disapointment. £35 for 2 people.
+Hawk Walks available at 10am daily and booking is strongly advised to avoid disapointment. £35 for 2 people.

 Half Day Falconry Experience